lewischn/tictactoe/README.md

 # Tic-Tac-Toe

 A simple React-based Tic-Tac-Toe game for two players.
-Features move history and highlights the current move.
+Features move history and highlights the winning line.

 ## Demo